Part 1 – your electric bike journey (11am to 1.30pm.)

 The kayak pedal-drive system propels you through the water with ease – using your leg muscles, not your arms.
 Our kayaks are very stable and safe and come with the new very comfy adjustable seats, fingertip rudder control and dry hatches to store jumpers, cameras, phones.
 It is hands-down the easiest way to get around on the water using human power!

-Inclusions: Local English-speaking guide, electric bike hire and helmet.
+Inclusions: Local English-speaking guide, electric bike hire and helmet, kayak hire and life jacket

 Exclusions: Drinks, food, souvenirs and personal shopping and tips/gratuities for your guide.